Hopkins River (I/II) from Dodger Hut to Ram Hill 2WD carpark

 2WD vehicles can get as far as Ram Hill, but 4WD can usually get a further 9km up to Monument Hut.
 Beyond Monument, its serious 4WD terrain, but people do head up there.

-It’s a day’s walk into Dodger Hut.
-The walking is pretty straightforward, though crossing the river to access some huts might be problematic in spring flows.
-In summer, flows are often so low that packrafting becomes difficult or tricky (too shallow to float) Some of the side valleys are bridged when the flows are up a little bit.
+It’s a decent day’s walk into Dodger Hut.
+The walking is pretty straightforward, though crossing the river on foot to access some huts might be problematic in spring snow-melt flows.
+Good thing you’ve got a packraft ey?

 Take a look at the DOC webpage on the Hopkins Valley to learn more about access rules, huts and track descriptions.